RocketChat/docs-old/administrator-guides/custom-fields/README.md

 In this example we are setting two new fields, we will go over each proadressperty of these fields:

 - **type**: This defines the type of the field, currently we have 2 types: `select` and `text`.
 Where `select` creates a dropdown list and `text` creates a plain text form.
-If you put a url into the text field it will be interpreted as hyperlink (it will be clickable).
+If you put a url into the text field, it will be interpreted as hyperlink (it will be clickable in the userinfo tab).

 - **defaultValue**: This is to be used with a `select` form type.
 This sets the default option for the list.